RKSV Halsteren

 RKSV Halsteren is a football club from Halsteren, Netherlands.
 RKSV Halsteren plays in the 2022–23 Sunday Vierde Divisie B.

 History

 In January 2020, RKSV Halsteren was exploring a merger with RBC Roosendaal that was at the brink of a second bankruptcy.
 RBC had some assets that are of interest towards Halsteren's possible promotion to the Derde Klasse.
 After already agreeing on a new name and colors, the clubs decided not to merge.

+In the 2023–24 season, RKSV Halsteren qualified for the promotion playoffs.